Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Simulation studies

 \subsection{Simulation results}

-We first compare the finite sample performance of our estimators with the above mentioned ones, for various values of jump activity index $\beta = 0.5, 1, 1.5$.
-And we take a relative small value of $u=\frac{(\log(n))^{-1/40}}{\sqrt{\text{BV}_n}}$, which is consistently estimating $u^{\star}=\frac{(\log(n))^{-1/40}}{\sqrt{\int_0^1\sigma_t^2dt}}$, for our adopted spot volatility estimators \eqref{est-spot++} and \eqref{est-spot-}.
+We first compare the finite sample performance of our estimators with the above-mentioned estimators for jump activity index values $\beta = 0.5, 1, 1.5$.
+For our spot volatility estimators \eqref{est-spot++} and \eqref{est-spot-}, we take the relatively small value $u=\frac{(\log(n))^{-1/40}}{\sqrt{\text{BV}_n}}$, which consistently estimates $u^{\star}=\frac{(\log(n))^{-1/40}}{\sqrt{\int_0^1\sigma_t^2dt}}$.
 Such a scheme was also used in \cite{JT2014} and \cite{LLL2018}.
-For leverage effect, we fix $\eta=0.3$, and vary $\rho=-0.6, -0.4, -0.2$.
-For each generated sample path, we calculate the relative bias $\frac{\widehat{\text{Lev}} - \text{Lev}}{\text{Lev}}$, where $\widehat{\text{Lev}}$ stands for the value of estimate from a general leverage effect estimator, and $\text{Lev}$ is the true leverage effect.
-The results of mean (M.), standard deviation (S.D.) and mean squared error (M.S.E.) of the relative biases are exhibited in Table \ref{com:lev}.
-From the table, we can make the following conclusions.
-Without the consideration of jumps (By setting $\gamma=0$), Lev-WM14 already perform badly with overlarge M., S.D. and M.S.E., perhaps this is because it uses non-overlapping increments for spot volatility.
-For the other three, our leverage effect estimator almost has the smallest absolute value of M., but a relative larger value of S.D., which is inline with our theoretical analyses that our estimator has relative larger asymptotic variance.
-When the jumps are present with $\gamma=0.2$, Lev-WM14 and Lev-AJ14 do not work anymore, so we do not record their results in this scenario.
-Compare our estimator with Lev-AFLWY17, we can still observe that our estimator has relative smaller absolute value of M. but relative larger S.D., when $\beta$ is relative small with $\beta=0.5, 1$.
-For relative large value of $\beta=1.5$, the absolute value of M. and S.D. of our estimator are the smallest, yielding the smallest M.S.E., which verifies our theoretical conclusion that our estimator works relative better when the jumps are intensive.
-The same experiment is done for the volatility of volatility, but we use $n=2730\times 12$, which corresponds to 3-minute data within one year\footnote{We note that all the volatility of volatility estimators do not work for $n=2730$, which inspires that relative larger amount of data is needed for the estimation of volatility of volatility, compared with leverage effect.}.
-Its numerical results are presented in Table \ref{com:vov}, for which we fix $\rho=-0.2$, and vary $\eta = 0.1, 0.2, 0.3$. ``Vov-BV09" do not work even without the presence of jumps.
-The conclusions for the volatility of volatility are similar to the ones obtained for leverage effect: Without jumps or with less active jumps, our estimator has relative smaller absolute value of M. but relative larger S.D.; When the jumps are intensive, our estimator performs the best in the sense of all measures of M., S.D. and M.S.E.
-Moreover, for most (If not all) of the numerical experiments, the magnitude of M. is well controlled under $10\%$ for our proposed leverage effect estimator and volatility of volatility estimator.
+For the leverage effect, we fix $\eta=0.3$ and vary $\rho=-0.6, -0.4, -0.2$.
+For each generated sample path, we calculate the relative bias $\frac{\widehat{\text{Lev}} - \text{Lev}}{\text{Lev}}$, where $\widehat{\text{Lev}}$ denotes the estimate from a generic leverage effect estimator and $\text{Lev}$ is the true leverage effect.
+The mean (M.), standard deviation (S.D.), and mean squared error (M.S.E.) of the relative biases are reported in Table \ref{com:lev}.
+From the table, we draw the following conclusions.
+Without jumps ($\gamma=0$), Lev-WM14 already performs poorly, with large M., S.D., and M.S.E.; this may be because it uses non-overlapping increments for spot volatility.
+Among the other three estimators, our leverage effect estimator almost always has the smallest absolute value of M., although it has a relatively larger S.D., which is consistent with our theoretical result that our estimator has a larger asymptotic variance.
+When jumps are present with $\gamma=0.2$, Lev-WM14 and Lev-AJ14 perform poorly, so we do not report their results in this scenario.
+Comparing our estimator with Lev-AFLWY17, we observe that our estimator has a smaller bias but larger S.D. when $\beta=0.5, 1$.
+For the larger value $\beta=1.5$, both the bias and S.D. of our estimator are the smallest, yielding the smallest M.S.E.; this shows that our estimator works better when jumps are intensive.
+The same experiment is conducted for volatility of volatility, but we use $n=2730\times 12$, which corresponds to 3-minute data over one year\footnote{We note that none of the volatility of volatility estimators works well for $n=2730$, suggesting that a larger amount of data is needed for estimating volatility of volatility than for estimating the leverage effect.}.
+The numerical results are presented in Table \ref{com:vov}, where we fix $\rho=-0.2$ and vary $\eta = 0.1, 0.2, 0.3$. ``Vov-BV09" does not work even in the absence of jumps.
+The conclusions for volatility of volatility are similar to those for the leverage effect.
+Without jumps or with inactive jumps, our estimator has smaller bias but larger S.D.
+When jumps are intensive, our estimator performs best in terms of all three measures, M., S.D., and M.S.E.
+Moreover, in most numerical experiments, the magnitude of M. is well controlled below $10\%$ for our proposed leverage effect estimator and volatility of volatility estimator.